IQIYI

+iQIYI (爱奇艺 (Àiqíyì), pronounced in English as eye-CHEE-yee), formerly Qiyi (奇艺 (Qíyì)), is a Chinese subscription video on-demand over-the-top streaming service owned by Baidu.
+Headquartered in Beijing, iQIYI primarily produces and distributes films and television series.

 iQIYI is currently one of the largest online video sites in the world, with nearly 6 billion hours spent on its service each month and over 500 million monthly active users.
-On March 29, 2018, the company issued its IPO (initial public offering) in the U.S. and raised $2.25 billion. iQIYI has not been available in Taiwan since October 15, 2020 due to a Taiwan government ban on partnerships with mainland Chinese video streaming companies.
+On March 29, 2018, the company issued its initial public offering in the United States and raised $2.25 billion.